petersobolev/calctro/README.md

 <p>

 ![ScreenShot](/screenshot_300.jpg)
-<p>It written in FOCAL and works correctly with real hardware (use calctro.prg/raw) and v41 emulator (which has a problem with sound sync though).
+<p>It is written in FOCAL and works correctly with real hardware (use calctro.prg/raw) and v41 emulator (which has a problem with sound sync though).
 No synthetic instructions.

 <p>If you don't have HP-41 + HP82106A, check out Youtube video: https://www.youtube.com/watch?v=fJzmQ0yoP8A